superchris/codemash-2024/index.md

 ---

 # Questions to ask yourself
-- Do I need a frameork?
+- Do I need a framework?
   - Could my browser do this instead?
 - Does my state need to be in two places?
 - Could I keep things simpler?

-- Is there a test for this?
+---

+# Thanks!

 ---